chax-at/transactional-prisma-testing/README.md

   * This might be supported in the future using <a href="https://www.postgresql.org/docs/current/sql-savepoint.html">PostgreSQL Savepoints</a> before each query if needed.

     (internal note: these savepoints must be released after each query because there will be performance problems with more than 64 active savepoints).
+* Sequences (auto increment IDs) are not reset when transaction are rolled back.
+If you need specific IDs in your tests, you can
+  <a href="https://stackoverflow.com/a/41108598">reset all sequences by using SETVAL</a> before each test.